Looking for Investing Tips for Beginners?

 However, doing a rollover from a 401k means you would have to pay tax when you do the rollover if you chose the Roth.
 Thus if you don’t have that extra cash laying around, you’ll want the traditional IRA.

-Confused on the difference between a Roth or Traditional IRA or 401k?
+Confused about the difference between a Roth or Traditional IRA or 401k?
 Let Dave Ramsey explain it better!

 The only right way to roll over an old 401k